 The Foundation

-The New Hope Colony Foundation for the Arts was founded in 2018 by two local residents: Eleanor Miller, member of the R.A.D.
-Miller family and Brett Webber.
-It has been a lifelong dream for Eleanor to preserve the architecture and landscapes and to reestablish the original artist colony concept.
-Joined by fellow artists, patrons, philanthropists and friends of the arts, a board was established to bring Eleanor’s dreams to fruition beyond the confines of the English Village at Phillips’ Mill.
+The New Hope Colony Foundation for the Arts was founded in 2018 by two local residents.
+One, Eleanor Miller, is a member of the R.A.D.
+Miller family.
+It's her lifelong dream to preserve the colony's architecture and landscapes and to re-establish the original artist-colony concept.
+Joined by fellow artists, patrons, philanthropists and friends of the arts, a board was established to bring these dreams to fruition beyond the confines of the English Village at Phillips’ Mill.

 Morgan Colt Handcrafted Door